Aniketc068/CertCheckAndConvert/README.md

 # CertConverter & Revocation Checker

 A PyQt5-based desktop application to **convert digital certificates** (.cer, .pfx) to PEM format and **check their revocation status** using CRL and OCSP protocols.
-This tool is designed for secure and easy management of certificates issued by trusted authorities like **CCA India 2022 Root**.
+This tool is designed for secure and easy management of certificates**.

 ---